 Winter driving statistics

-7% of occur during winter conditions.
+7% of all vehicle crashes occur during winter conditions.

 - Icy roads cause about 156,000 crashes annually.